 Department of Plant and Microbial Biology, University of Minnesota

-The authors acknowledge support from the US Department of Energy (DOE) Terrestrial Ecosystem Sciences (TES) Program, the New Phytologist Trust, and the Chinese Academy of Sciences (CAS) for supporting the workshop where the initial ideas for this manuscript were developed.
+The authors acknowledge support from the Terrestrial Ecosystem Sciences (TES) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science; the New Phytologist Trust; and the Chinese Academy of Sciences (CAS) for supporting the workshop where the initial ideas for this manuscript were developed.

 McCormack, M.L., et al. "Building a better foundation: Improving root-trait measurements to understand and model plant and ecosystem processes."
 New Phytologist 215(1), 27–37 (2017).
 [DOI:10.1111/nph.14459].